-Project Overview: This project leverages recent research into the socio-emotional mechanics of online collaboration and multi-player game development, and the existing social networking structure of BuddyPress, to create an educational game that incorporates bioinformatics and cyberinfrastructure (CI) concepts aimed at high school students.
-We are interested in the uptake of concepts of cyber problem solving specifically among young underrepresented minorities and women, and the production of conceptual models that will help us to better understand the larger relationships between people, educational games, and infrastructural computational technologies.
-Collaboration and creative strategies will be encouraged and integrated into the gameplay mechanics.
+Project Overview: This project leverages recent research into the socio-emotional mechanics of online collaboration and multi-player game development to create an educational game that incorporates bioinformatics and cyberinfrastructure (CI) concepts aimed at high school students.
+We are interested in cyber problem solving specifically among young underrepresented minorities and women, and the production of conceptual models that will help us to better understand the larger relationships between people, educational games, and infrastructural computational technologies.
+Collaboration and creative strategies are encouraged and integrated into the gameplay mechanics.

 About the Game: Max Five is a game based around a futuristic crime scene investigation scenario in which players must collaborate in teams and take on the roles of forensics experts, computing experts, and scientists to solve clues and recover data from a top-secret research project that has gone awry.
-The game integrates bioinformatic concepts with programming hacks, where players can use real code to modify game objects and character behavior.
-You can track our latest development updates at gamestem.com .
+The game integrates bioinformatic concepts and simulations of tools including BLAST and Jalview.
+Further information about the game and our latest development updates can be found at gamestem.com .

-Student & School Partnerships: We are currently in the development phase of the game and are actively building partnerships with Seattle area public schools to involve student designers.
+Student & School Partnerships: We are actively building partnerships with Seattle area public high schools to involve student designers and playtesters.
 If you would like further information about how students can become involved in game design or development, please contact Daniel Perry at dbperry[at]uw.edu.

 About the Research Team

-The research team for this project includes Professor Cecilia Aragon, Affiliate Professor Suzanne Brainard, Jeanne Chowning, Brian Glanz, Daniel Perry and Dr. Mette Peters, Stephanie Cruz, and John Robinson
+The research team for this project includes Professor Cecilia Aragon, Dr. Suzanne Brainard, Jeanne Chowning, Daniel Perry, Dr. Mette Peters, Stephanie Cruz, and John Robinson

 Cecilia Aragon (PhD, UC Berkeley) is the director of the SCCL and an associate professor in the Department of Human Centered Design & Engineering and the eScience Institute at the University of Washington, with adjunct appointments in Computer Science and Engineering and the Information School.
 Her current research focuses on computer-supported cooperative work, visualization, and creativity for scientific collaborations, including the socio-technical aspects of CI and the role of socio-emotional content in online communication among technical collaborations.